 I’ve returned from an ideal Mendoza wine tour experience and have two very different stories to tell.
-I have conflicting emotions over what should be remembered as a perfect day.

 The first is a lighthearted story about a wine tour overlooking the Uco Valley and Andes mountains.
 We visited two wineries that looked like postcards come to life, the wine was delicious, the people were warm and friendly, and our tour guide was knowledgeable and patient.
 Our best day in Mendoza.